 The answer to the question of whether you should pay the surcharge for EDR or not depends on two factors:

 Factor 1: Interest

 Are you one of those people for whom it is enough if Intercept X Advanced writes in the log after an attack that the threat could be stopped and all data was cleaned?
 Then you don’t need EDR.

 However, would you like to take a closer look at the attack and analyze the process in more detail?
 Want to know if there are more malicious programs lying around on computers or servers in the company that just haven’t shown up yet?
 Then I would say you should consider the extra charge for EDR.

 EDR tools are needed at the latest when a company has to prove that no data was stolen after an attack.
 We are talking here about compliance requirements that must be ensured in certain areas, such as PCI (Payment Card Industry) or healthcare.
 Also in this area is the DSGVO (Basic Data Protection Regulation), which states that you have to protect your trusted data according to the state of the art.

 Such a law naturally makes a company vulnerable.
 Instead of demanding a ransom to decrypt the company’s data, as in a ransomware attack, companies can now be blackmailed with even larger sums for a breach of the GDPR or compliance requirements.

 Sophos’s EDR capabilities help you meet compliance requirements and prove whether or not data has been lost in an emergency.
 If you find such a tool useful for your business, then investing in Sophos Intercept X Advanced with EDR would definitely not be out of place here.

 Try Sophos Intercept X Advanced with EDR

-If you do not yet have a Sophos Central account, you can create one on the Sophos website and try all the features, including Sophos Intercept X Advanced with EDR for computers and servers free for 30 days.
+If you don’t already have a Sophos Central account, you can create one on the Sophos website and try all the features, including “Sophos Intercept X Advanced with EDR” for computers and servers, for free for 30 days.